-- 1. Select the Identity Audit | Rules category.
+- 1. In the Manager, select the Identity Audit > Rules category.

 - a.
 Select the rule in the result list.

 - b.
 Select the Create working copy task.

-The data from the existing working copy are overwritten by the data from the original rule after a security prompt.
-The working copy is opened and can be edited.
+The data from the existing working copy are overwritten by the data from the original rule after a prompt.
+This opens the working copy and you can edit it.

-Select Identity Audit | Rules | Working copies of rules.
+In the Manager, select the Identity Audit > Rules > Working copies of rules category.

 - a.
 Select a working copy in the result list.

 - b.
-Select the Change master data task.
+Select the Change main data task.

-- 2. Edit the working copy's master data.
+- 2. Edit the working copy's main data.

 - 3. Save the changes.

 - 4. Select the Enable working copy task.
 Confirm the security prompt with OK.

-The changes to the working copy are transferred to the rule.
+Changes to the working copy are transferred to the rule.
 This reenables a disabled rule on demand.